Gloucester Drawbridge Replacement

 - Reduced impacts on neighbors and customers

-In addition to the Gloucester Drawbridge project, the MBTA will be installing Positive Train Control (PTC) and performing routine maintenance simultaneously to minimize the construction impact.
+In addition to the Gloucester Drawbridge project, the MBTA also installed Positive Train Control (PTC) and performed routine maintenance simultaneously to minimize the construction impact.

 - Replacement of the existing drawbridge